MSc Psychology (accredited conversion course)

 An intensive Masters course covering the basics of psychology, designed for students who have a degree in another subject but want to convert to Psychology.

-This is an intensive Masters Psychology conversion course.
-It’s aimed at students who have a degree in another subject and want to 'convert' to Psychology.
-The course provides in-depth and accelerated training in the basics of psychology.
+This intensive Masters Psychology conversion course is aimed at students who have a degree in another subject and would like to 'convert' to Psychology.

-The course includes a one month placement to broaden your practical experience in psychology.
-You’ll carry out a three-month independent empirical research project under the supervision of a leading academic specialist.
+The course includes a four week placement to broaden your practical experience in psychology.
+You will carry out a six month independent empirical research project under the supervision of a leading academic specialist.
 After completing the course, you will be able to apply for Chartered Membership of the British Psychological Society on a graduate basis.
 This is the first step towards becoming a Chartered Psychologist.

 The course is accredited by the British Psychological Society (BPS).

-The course includes a one month placement to broaden your practical experience in psychology.
-You’ll carry out a three-month independent empirical research project under the supervision of a leading academic specialist.
+The course includes a four week placement to broaden your practical experience in psychology.
+You will carry out a six month independent empirical research project under the supervision of a leading academic specialist.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.